 - Make maracas by putting beads into a plastic egg.
 Use fun, patterned tape to seal.

-- Create flowers using pipe cleaner and tissue paper.
+- Create flowers using pipe cleaners and tissue paper.

 - Have children create masks using paper plates, construction paper and a craft stick.

-- Allow children to use pipe cleaner, felt, foam stickers, markers, and their imagination to make little critters from plastic eggs.
+- Allow children to use pipe cleaners, felt, foam stickers, markers, and their imagination to make little critters from plastic eggs.